 For dogs with allergies, limited ingredient dog foods can be a lifesaver.
 Limited ingredient dog foods are exactly what they sound like – dog foods made with very few ingredients.
-Because they contain few ingredients, there is less of a chance dogs with allergies will react to them.
+Because they contain few ingredients, there is less of a chance that dogs with allergies will react to them.

 However, even if your dog doesn’t have allergies, they may benefit from a limited ingredient dog food.
 For example, some dogs experience gastrointestinal symptoms when given certain ingredients, even if they aren’t genuinely allergic to them.
 A limited ingredient dog food can be great for these canines too.

 Not all limited ingredient dog foods are made equal, though.
 For this reason, we reviewed some of the best limited ingredient dog food on the market.
 You’ll find out the reviews below.

 A Quick Comparison of Our Favorites in 2023